andersy005/xdev-projects/README.md

 # xdev-projects
-All past, current, and future projects for the Xdev Team
+All past, current, and future projects and planning documents for the Xdev Team